ajcurtis916/Amazon_Vine_analysis/README.md

 *Some review data was left out from the original dataset for our final analysis.
 In an attempt to increase base review credibility, we only inlcluded review data whose reviews received 20+ votes, and whose reviews received "helpful" votes at least 50% of the time.*

-- Using bulleted lists and images of DataFrames as support, address the following questions:
 Our analysis determined:
 - There were 40,565 total reviews after filtering for "credible" reviews
   - 94 paid reviews (Vine)